Jason Holmes

 Jason Holmes (born October 28, 1989) is an American-born former professional Australian rules footballer who played for the St Kilda Football Club in the Australian Football League (AFL).
-He was the first born and raised American to ever play AFL.
+He was the first born and raised American to ever play in the AFL.

 Early life

 Holmes was born in Chicago to an African American father and White American mother.
 He played basketball, soccer, baseball, American football and golf throughout his youth.
 His father, Kevin, played basketball professionally in Europe and South America.
 His brother, Andre, played American football professionally in the National Football League.

 College basketball

 Holmes played college basketball for Mississippi Valley State and Morehead State from 2009 to 2013.
 He gained a bachelor's degree in universal studies upon graduation.
 While in his senior year, Holmes was invited to participate in the Australian Football League's 2013 US Draft Combine.
 He was subsequently signed as an international rookie by the St Kilda Football Club in October 2013.